tobiasdirksen/controlling-hifi-receiver/README.md

 ```python
 cast, browser = pychromecast.get_listed_chromecasts(friendly_names=CHROMECAST_NAME)
 ```
 where `CHROMECAST_NAME` is the name of the chromecast.
-If the chromecast is part of any groups, you can insert a list with both the chromecast name and the group names.
+If the chromecast is part of any speaker group(s), you can insert a list with both the chromecast name and the speaker group name(s).
 The script supports this.
 The chromecast status is then obtained by
 ```python
 cast.wait()
 status = cast.status